Disease cures don't come cheap. Is the U.S. spending wisely?

 When it comes to finding new treatments for deadly illnesses like cancer and Alzheimer's disease, there's no doubt that appropriate federal funding of the National Institutes of Health and the Centers for Disease Control and Prevention is essential.

 But are government dollars for biomedical research aligned with researchers' needs?
-That critical question will form the basis of a panel discussion to be held at the Harvard T.H.
+That critical question formed the basis of a panel discussion held at the Harvard T.H.
 Chan School of Public Health in Boston on Monday, November 6.

-The one-hour discussion, presented jointly by Harvard and NBC News MACH, will begin at 12 p.m.
-Eastern Time and will be livestreamed here.
+The one-hour discussion was presented jointly by Harvard and NBC News MACH.

-Panelists for the discussion, which will be moderated by MACH's editorial director, David Freeman, are:
+Panelists for the discussion, moderated by MACH's editorial director, David Freeman, were:

 Howard Bauchner, editor-in-chief of the Journal of the American Medical Association.